 Get the practical knowledge you need to become a Physical and Health Education (PHE) Specialist for elementary, middle or high school.
 The Graduate Diploma in Physical and Health Education is designed to give teachers who do not have a specialty in PHE the knowledge, skills and practice necessary to become confident PHE leaders in their classroom and the wider school community.
 The program delivers a blend of theory and practical skills and emphasizes applications of current PHE theory.

 Designed for working teachers, we offer advanced facilities and curriculum as well as a flexible course schedule.
 You'll enjoy specialized job opportunities and salary increases for TQS categories 4 and 5 upon program completion.

-The next program start date is Fall 2020 and the application deadline is May 1, 2020 (deadline may be extended if necessary).
+The next program start date is Fall 2020 and the application deadline is extended to June 15, 2020.

 Annual intake focus for priority admissions:

 Fall 2020 – Secondary/ Middle priority cohort (Intermediate teachers are considered if seats available).

 Fall 2021-Elementary/ Middle priority cohort (Secondary teachers are considered if seats available)